-Stick to the simplest embellishments possible and resist the temptation to add more.
-Embellishments are eye candy that don't add directly to the value of the content.
-They make the screencast prettier but they also require time to add and they take up precious time especially when you have endeavored to keep it SHORT & SWEET.
+Stick with the simplest embellishments possible and resist the temptation to add more.
+Embellishments are eye candy that don't really add value to the content.
+They make the screencast prettier but they also require more time to add and they take up precious time especially if you have already used the SHORT & SWEET pattern.

-Useful embellishments include:
+Useful embellishments to consider include:

-- The title of the screencast so the viewer knows what the screencast is about. - The date of the screencast so the viewer knows if he has the latest version of it. - Your name and contact info so the viewer can contact you to leave questions or comments (see Figure 12). - The URL for any BUNDLED RESOURCES. - Your logo so the viewer can identify the screencasts that you produce. - A license for your screencast.
-The Creative Common[1] license is a popular one to use. - A clear ending screen so the viewer knows that the screencast is over in case the screencast gets cut off halfway as it is streaming over the network.
+- The title of the screencast so the viewer knows quickly what the screencast is about. - The date of the screencast so that viewer knows if he has the latest version of it. - Your name and contact info so the viewer can contact you to leave questions or comments (see Figure 12). - The URL for any ACCESSIBLE RESOURCES. - Your logo so others can identify the screencasts that you produce. - A license for your screencast.
+The Creative Common[CC:09] license is a popular license that you can use. - A clear ending screen so the viewer knows that the screencast is over in case the screencast gets cut off halfway as it is streaming over the network.

-Most viewers will skip the intro and ending screens if they find it to be repetitious.
-Save precious time and resources by just making them short.
-A good rule of thumb is to keep the intro screen around 5 seconds.
+Additionally, most viewers will skip the intro and ending screens if they find it to be repetitious.
+So you can save precious time and resources by just making them short.
+A good rule of thumb would be to keep the intro screen around 5 seconds.

-Only add embellishments that assist in getting the message across.
+Therefore, only add embellishments that can assist in getting the message across.
 Do not add gratuitous embellishments just because your screencast application supports it.
 Remember, you have used NARROW FOCUS to keep your viewer's attention on the pertinent parts of your screen.
-Do not negate your efforts by introducing embellishments that distract your viewer.
+Do not waste your efforts by introducing embellishments that distract your viewer.

-Adding embellishments usually requires MULTIPLE PASSES since it not possible to embellish a screencast as you are capturing it.
+Adding embellishments usually require the use of MULTIPLE PASSES since it not possible to embellish a screencast as you are capturing it.